nightflav/nightflav/README.md

 haha. thats funny.

-greetings traveler! hope you find anything integersting here someday...
+greetings traveler! hope you find anything interesting here someday...
 <!--
 **nightflav/nightflav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.